jfrog/tome/docs/using_tome.md

 ### What's next?

-- Do you want to learn more about all the tome features? check the [features section](features.md) to see all our examples.
+- Do you want to learn more about all the tome features? check the **features section** to see all our examples.
-- If you want to see more advanced example, check the [how to section](how-to.md).
+- If you want to see more advanced example, check the **how to section**.
 - Are you interested in collaborating in the development of tome? check our [contribution guide](community.md)!